STANDARD TERMS AND CONDITIONS FOR PRODUCT VENDOR MEMBERSHIP

 A. Term.
 This Agreement will commence on the Effective Date and, unless earlier terminated as provided for in IV(B), below, will continue for the term set forth in an Order, which shall be incorporated and made a part of this Agreement (the “Initial Term”).
 Thereafter, this Agreement shall not automatically renew and may be renewed upon mutual written agreement of both Parties.

 B. Right to Terminate.
-Both CIS and Customer shall have the right to terminate this Agreement: (1) if the other Party fails to perform a material obligation under this Agreement and fails to cure such nonperformance within thirty (30) days following written notice thereof; or (2) for convenience by providing at least thirty (30) days written notice to the other Party.
+Both CIS and Customer shall have the right to terminate this Agreement for convenience or nonperformance by the other Party, by providing at least thirty (30) days written notice to the other Party.
+Both CIS and Customer shall have the right to terminate this Agreement immediately in the event of the other Party’s material breach of this Agreement.
+Material breach shall include any Party’s violation of applicable law, and Customer’s failure to comply with the data restriction set forth in Section II.C.2 of this Agreement.
 Customer will cease use of the CIS SecureSuite Products as of the date of such termination.

-For a period of ninety (90) from the date of termination, Customer shall be permitted to continue selling, using, and distributing its products as set forth in Sections II(D) and (E) (“Wind Down Period”).
+Except in the case of a termination for material breach, for a period of ninety (90) from the date of termination, Customer shall be permitted to continue selling, using, and distributing its products as set forth in Sections II(D) and (E) (“Wind Down Period”).
 Upon the end of the “Wind Down Period,” Customer shall be prohibited from the further sale, use or distribution of any product or service that continues to incorporate or is built upon any CIS SecureSuite Product, regardless of whether such product or service has been previously certified as a “CIS Certified Product” and will cease from engaging in any reference to CIS, use of the CIS logo or any other CIS marks in relation to a product previously certified or permitted pursuant to this Agreement.
-Upon CIS request, following the conclusion of the Wind Down Period, Customer shall verify in writing to CIS that the CIS Controls and all CIS trademarks or logos have been removed from its products, pursuant to the requirements of this section.
+Upon CIS request, following the conclusion of any Wind Down Period, Customer shall verify in writing to CIS that the CIS Controls and all CIS trademarks or logos have been removed from its products, pursuant to the requirements of this section.
 For clarity and per the license rights set forth in sections II(D) and (E) above, CIS acknowledges that Customers’ end users will be entitled to continue to use the results from use of the Combined Services perpetually.

-In the event of termination by CIS for nonperformance by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.
-In the event of termination by Customer for nonperformance by CIS or for convenience by CIS, Customer will be entitled to a prorated refund of any unused Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.
+In the event of termination by CIS for nonperformance or material breach by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.
+In the event of termination by Customer for nonperformance or material breach by CIS, or for convenience by CIS, Customer will be entitled to a prorated refund of any unused Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.

 V. CIS SecureSuite Products Provided As Is.